 8. Be Ready To Work In a Team

 Moreover, many engineering projects are so huge that one person can’t handle them.
-Therefore, there will be a team who works on the same thing as you.
+Therefore, there will be a team that works on the same thing as you.
 Another important benefit of working in a team is reduced risks.
 Errors are less likely to stay hidden when many people are reviewing and analyzing the calculations and outcomes.

 As a team member, leadership is an important skill to have, but it is also important to be able to listen to instructions when the project calls for it.
 Therefore, if teamwork and collaboration aren’t for you, you won’t like to be a part of an engineering world.